rw-access/eztoml/README.md

 # eztoml
-An easier implementation of toml with pretty printing
+An easier Python implementation of TOML with pretty printing.